Coaching Staff of CCRI Men's Basketball Team

-Rick Harris, who began his stiint at CCRI in 2005, is just the third head coach in the history of CCRI men's basketball.
-Under his leadership CCRI has compiled a 121-75 overall record and 63-17 record in Region XXI play.
-Those victories include four Region XXI Championships and two Northeast District Championships.
-Those victories led to two appearances in the NJCAA Men’s Basketball Division II National Tournament in Danville in 2007 and 2012.
+Rick Harris begins his tenth year at the helm of the Knights men’s basketball program.
+He is just the third head coach of the team in the history of CCRI men's basketball.
+Under his leadership CCRI has compiled a 173-114 overall record and 95-29 record in Region XXI play.
+Those victories include five Region XXI championships and two Northeast District championships.
+Those victories led to two appearances in the NJCAA Division II Men’s Basketball Tournament in Danville, Illinois in 2007 and 2012.
 The 2011-12 Knights’ 31-5 record set a new school mark for most wins by a CCRI basketball team.
-In addition, the 2011-12 Knights advanced to the national championship game for the second time in school history and the first time since 1991 under Hall of Fame Head Coach, Vin Cullen.
+The 2011-12 Knights 31-5 record set a new school mark for most wins by a CCRI basketball team.
+In addition, the 2011-12 Knights advanced to the national championship game for the second time in school history and the first time since 1991 under Hall of Fame head coach Vin Cullen.

 Prior to coaching at Cranston East, Harris coached with Joe Hassett Sr. at Our Lady of Providence and Jim Hopkins at both Cranston High School East and Johnston High School.
 He began his coaching career with the Catholic Youth Organization at St. Matthew.

 Harris served as treasurer of RIBCA for 10 years.
-He is the director of the Rick Harris Hoop Skills Basketball Camp, and has worked for the Los Angeles Lakers at their annual summer camp held in Santa Barbara, Calif. since 2000.
-In 2011, he was promoted to camp director by Rondre Jackson, assistant general manager of the Lakers.
+He is the director of the Rick Harris Hoop Skills Basketball Camp, and has worked for the Los Angeles Lakers at their annual summer camp held in Santa Barbara, California since 2000.
+In 2011, he was promoted to camp director by Rondre Jackson, director of player development of the Lakers.

 Jackson competed actively in bodybuilding competitions and held the titles of Mr. Eastern America, Mr. Boston and Mr. Rhode Island from 1970-72.
 In 1990, he finished fourth in the Mr. Rhode Island competition.
 Jackson graduated from Mt.
 Pleasant High School in 1970 and received a Technical Arts degree from Providence Opportunity Industrial Center in 1974.
 Jackson has served as a mentor to young people for more than 25 years.
 He has been involved at the Olneyville Boys Club, Washington Park Community Center and John Hope Settlement House.
 He also coaches in the Providence Recreation Fall League.